Out of Our Heads (Take That song)

 "Out of Our Heads" is a song recorded by English band Take That.
 It was released as a digital download and for streaming through Polydor Records on 11 October 2018 as the second single from their compilation album, Odyssey.
 The song was written by Gary Barlow, Howard Donald and Mark Owen, and produced by Stuart Price.

 Critical reception

 Clash gave a positive review of the song stating, "A personal highlight is 'Out of our Heads', as Barlow and co pay homage to the jumpin-jazz era of the 50s."
-Described as being a favourable cross between Paulo Nutini and Ray Charles.
+It is described as being a favourable cross between Paolo Nutini and Ray Charles.